agendry-pub/gha-ssc-create-application-version/README.md

 #### SSC Considerations

+* FCLI supports Fortify Token in Decoded and Encoded format
-* Username and Password are required to copy the application version state from another one
+* Username and Password are required to copy the application version state from another one.
+The CI Token does not have the required permissions.
+Unified Login Token is the only type of token, but has a maximum expiration of 1 day

 #### Create Application Version with Copy State and Vulns